mallocator/Elasticsearch-Exporter/README.md

 After that you can just run ```npm test``` to see an output of all existing tests.

-## Bugs
+## Bugs and Feature Requests

 I try to find all the bugs and and have tests to cover all cases, but since I'm working on this project alone, it's easy to miss something.
+Also I'm trying to think of new features to implement, but most of the time I add new features because someone asked me for it.
-So please report any bugs you can find to mallox@pyxzl.net or file a bug directly on [Github](https://github.com/mallocator/Elasticsearch-Exporter/issues).
+So please report any bugs or feature request to mallox@pyxzl.net or file an issue directly on [Github](https://github.com/mallocator/Elasticsearch-Exporter/issues).
 Thanks!

 ## Changelog